 There is really no substitute for experience and expert advice is an important part of finding the product that is best for you.
 Here are a few sources for different types of useful information that can help with your decision.

-CANSTAR STAR RATINGS: The CANSTAR health insurance star ratings compares health insurance products on pricing and features and presents a short list of the best performing products for consumers to use as they shop around for the right cover.
+The CANSTAR health insurance star ratings compare health insurance products on pricing and features, and present a short list of the best performing products for consumers to use as they shop around for the right cover.
 Five-star-rated products offer superior value but it may well work out that you need a product we have rated as four-star simply because you require a more expensive feature that contains, say, cover for blood glucose monitoring for a diabetic.

-YOUR DOCTOR: Your primary physician is also a great expert resource because he or she knows your medical history and risk factors for future health-related issues.
+Your primary physician is also a great expert resource because he or she knows your medical history, pre-existing conditions, and risk factors for future health-related issues.
 Make sure to check with your GP about things that you must have included as part of your cover.

 4. Start surfing